Newark–World Trade Center: PATH operation

 After Hurricane Sandy flooded the PATH system in October 2012, service on the line was suspended.
 For most of November, trains ran between Newark Penn Station and 33rd Street.
 The Journal Square–33rd Street line was temporarily extended to cover service on the Newark–World Trade Center line.
 Limited weekday-only service on the line was resumed on November 26, 2012, but full service would not be restored until early 2013.
 Starting on January 5, 2019, service on the Newark–World Trade Center line between Exchange Place and World Trade Center was to be suspended during almost all weekends through at least 2020 for Sandy-related repairs to the Downtown Hudson Tubes except on holiday weekends.
 Passengers wanting to travel to New York City from Newark during this time must transfer to the Journal Square–33rd Street (via Hoboken) service at either Journal Square or Grove Street.
 However, weekend service was restored in June 2020, six months ahead of schedule.

 In June 2019, the Port Authority released the PATH Improvement Plan.
 As part of the plan, every train on the NWK–WTC route will consist of 9-car trains, and the Port Authority would study proposals to extend NWK–WTC trainsets to 10 cars.
 To accomplish this, the platform at Grove Street will be extended at the Marin Blvd. end of the station.
 The train lengthenings, combined with the installation of communications-based train control and the delivery of additional rolling stock, could increase NWK–WTC capacity by up to 40%.
+The route began running with 9-car trains in March 2023.
+In November 2025, as part of its 2026–2035 capital plan, the PANYNJ announced that the Newark–World Trade Center route would run twice as frequently at night starting in May 2025, with headways reduced from 40 to 20 minutes.
+The route would also run more frequently during weekend daytime hours.
+In addition, weekday trains would run more frequently, with headways of four minutes starting in March 2027.

 Newark Airport extension

 On February 4, 2014, the Port Authority proposed a 10-year capital plan that included an extension of PATH 3 mi southwest from Newark Penn Station to Newark Liberty International Airport, after a nearly two-year study.
 The Board of Commissioners approved the Capital Plan, including the airport extension, on February 19, 2014.
 Plans call for the extension to follow the existing Northeast Corridor Line used by Amtrak and NJ Transit to the Newark Liberty International Airport station, where passengers can connect to the AirTrain Newark airport monorail system.
+In March, 2023 the plan for the extension was “being deferred to a future capital plan” due to funding issues.